 3. Knitted scarf on floor, irregular, multiple colors as if made from scraps

 8. Mason jar overturned

-I didn’t need to know anything about Method Acting to call up tears every time that I looked at it.
-The scarf, its context, and the horrific history of those years in eastern Europe did that for me.
+I didn’t need to know anything about Method Acting to call up tears whenever I looked at it.
+The scarf, its context, and the horrific history of those years in Eastern Europe did that for me.

 It’s amazing what I found going through a file of photos and clippings that my mom kept.
 Here’s the entire cast and tech list for the production.
 I’m blown away by this phrase from the story in the school newspaper, The Stampede, “The story is not fiction…”